SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/edit-card-layout.md

 * What is the logical order of fields?

 > [!NOTE]
-> You can edit the **default layout**, however, you can't edit the settings and you can't re-assign it.
+> You can edit the **default layout**, however, you can't edit the default control settings and you can't re-assign the layout to a user group.

 ## Edit card layout